Festivals in Reno: Month-by-Month Guide to Reno’s Best Annual Events

 May / June – Reno River Festival

-The Reno River Festival is a springtime celebration of outdoor activities and live music.
 Held at Wingfield Park, this festival includes whitewater competitions, craft beer gardens, food vendors, and an outdoor expo.
-The event is family-friendly, with a dedicated kids’ play area and various activities suitable for all ages.
+The event is family-friendly, with a dedicated kids’ play area and a variety of activities suitable for all ages.

 Family Friendly: Yes